rh-messaging/activemq-artemis-operator/docs/tutorials/prometheus_locked_down.md

 ## Understanding the Security Model

-The locked-down broker uses certificate-based authentication with specific naming requirements:
+The locked-down broker uses certificate-based authentication.
+This tutorial uses the following configuration:

 * **Certificate-Based Roles:** The broker grants access based on certificate Common Names (CN) - the "name" field in a certificate that identifies who it belongs to.
-We configure two separate authentication realms:
+We make use of two separate authentication realms, one for messaging and the default one for the control plane.

   **Messaging Realm (AMQPS acceptor):**
+  * Manually configured in the `artemis-broker-jaas-config` secret
-  * `CN=messaging-client` gets messaging permissions (used by producer/consumer
+  * In this tutorial we use `CN=messaging-client` for messaging permissions (producer/consumer jobs)
-    jobs)
+  * You can configure any CN values you need for your application clients

   **Control Plane Realm (HTTP/Jolokia metrics endpoint):**
+  * Created and configured automatically by the operator in restricted mode
+  * The operator reads the actual CN values from the certificate secrets and configures access accordingly
+  * In this tutorial we use:
-  * `CN=activemq-artemis-operator` gets operator privileges (used by the operator for management)
+    * `CN=activemq-artemis-operator` for operator privileges (management)
-  * `CN=my-prometheus` gets metrics access (used by Prometheus for scraping)
+    * `CN=prometheus` for metrics access (Prometheus scraping)
-  * `CN=activemq-artemis-operand` allows health probes
+    * `CN=activemq-artemis-operand` for health probes

-* **Required Secret Names:** Kubernetes Secrets that store certificates and keys:
+  * You can use different CN values - the operator will extract them from your actual certificates

+* **Required Secrets:** The following Kubernetes Secrets must exist and contain the appropriate certificates and keys.
+Default names are shown, but can be customized using environment variables.
+The operator extracts the CN from each certificate to configure access:
+  * **Broker server certificate** - Default: `broker-cert`
-  * `broker-cert`: Server certificate for the broker pod (proves the broker's identity)
+    * Server certificate for the broker pod (proves the broker's identity)
+    * The operator automatically checks for `[cr-name]-broker-cert` first, then falls back to `broker-cert`
+    * No environment variable override (uses discovery based on what exists in the namespace)
+    * CN in this tutorial: `activemq-artemis-operand` (used for health probes)
+  * **Operator client certificate** - Default: `activemq-artemis-manager-cert`
+    * Operator certificate for authenticating with the broker
+    * Override via env: `ACTIVEMQ_ARTEMIS_MANAGER_CERT_SECRET_NAME`
+    * CN in this tutorial: `activemq-artemis-operator` (gets operator privileges)
+  * **CA trust bundle** - Default: `activemq-artemis-manager-ca`
-  * `activemq-artemis-manager-ca`: CA trust bundle (the "root" certificate that validates all others, key must be `ca.pem`)
+    * Root certificate that validates all others (key must be `ca.pem`)
+    * Override via env: `ACTIVEMQ_ARTEMIS_MANAGER_CA_SECRET_NAME`
+  * **Prometheus client certificate** - Default: `prometheus-cert`
-  * `my-prometheus-cert`: Client certificate for Prometheus to authenticate with the metrics endpoint
+    * Prometheus certificate for authenticating to the metrics endpoint

-These conventions ensure secure communication between all components in the tutorial, with separate certificates for different roles following the principle of least privilege.
+    * The operator automatically checks for `[cr-name]-[base-name]` first, then falls back to `[base-name]` (where base-name is from env or default)
+    * Override via env: `BASE_PROMETHEUS_CERT_SECRET_NAME` (affects both CR-specific and shared secret names)
+    * Example: If env is set to `custom-prometheus`, checks `my-broker-custom-prometheus` then `custom-prometheus`
+    * CN in this tutorial: `prometheus` (gets metrics access)

 ## Prerequisites